-Tiling onto SUSPENDED concrete slabs require special precautions to be taken as the installation is prone to increased movement caused by slab deflection and creep, loading on the slab, etc. TAL BOND needs to be incorporated in the adhesive mix, as a total water replacement, or a single part flexible adhesive such as TAL GOLDFLEX needs to be used to allow for the increased movement.
+Tiling onto SUSPENDED concrete slabs require special precautions to be taken as the installation is prone to increased movement caused by slab deflection and creep, loading on the slab, etc. TAL BOND or TAL BOND POWDER needs to be incorporated in the adhesive and grout mix, or a single part flexible adhesive such as TAL MARBLEFLEX needs to be used to allow for the increased movement.

-NOTE: All Ground Floor levels with basement / parking levels below should be construed as SUSPENDED slabs.
+NOTE: All Ground Floor levels with Basement / Parking levels below should be construed as SUSPENDED slabs.